- Can I earn my degree online?

 4. How do I access an online course?

-At this site and elsewhere, you will sometimes see a reference to the "Angel" online course delivery system.
+At this site and elsewhere, you will sometimes see a reference to the "Blackboard" online course delivery system.
 This is the system used to manage and deliver all Cayuga online courses.

 To access this website, you will need a login name and password.
 For details on getting started, please read Getting Started in Your Online Course.